WonHan7/uah-website/README.md

-# University of Alberta Hip Hop Club's Website
+# University of Alberta Open Styles Dance Club's Website
-Public domain for the University of Alberta Hip Hop Club
+Public domain for the University of Alberta's OSD club

 My LinkedIn - https://www.linkedin.com/in/wonhan7/